GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

 To verify your identity online, you must both:

-* Take a photo of your valid driver's license or state ID card, Android
+* Take a photo of your valid driver's license or state ID card, and
 * Enter your personal information

 You may also need to take a photo of yourself with a phone or tablet to ensure you are the person on your ID.
 If you don’t have access to a phone or tablet with a camera, you can verify your identity in person.